ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LISFLOOD can abstract water from groundwater or from surface water (rivers, lakes and or reservoirs), or derive it from unconventional sources, such as desalination.

-The sub-division in these three sources is achieved by creating and using the following maps:
+The sub-division in these three sources is achieved by creating and using the following maps (--TO DO --- please find the guidelines in this chapter):

 -   fracgwused.nc (values between 0 and 1) is *FractionGroundwaterUsed*
 -   fracncused.nc (values between 0 and 1) is *FractionNONconventionalSourcesUsed*

-Next, LISFLOOD automatically assumes that the remaining water ($1-FractionGroundwaterUsed-FractionNONconventionalSourcesUsed$) is derived from various sources of surface water.
-Specifically, *DomesticConsumptiveUse*, *IndustrialConsumptiveUse*, and *LivestockConsumptiveUse* can be supplied by groundwater, non-conventional water sources, and surface water.
+LISFLOOD automatically assumes that the remaining water ($1-FractionGroundwaterUsed-FractionNONconventionalSourcesUsed$) is derived from various sources of surface water.

+*DomesticConsumptiveUse*, *IndustrialConsumptiveUse*, and *LivestockConsumptiveUse* can be supplied by groundwater, non-conventional water sources, and surface water.
 Water resources allocation is computed as follows:

 $$DomesticAbstractionGW = FractionGroundwaterUsed \cdot DomesticWaterConsumptiveUse$$
 $$DomesticAbstractionNONconv= FractionNONconventionalSourcesUsed \cdot DomesticWaterConsumptiveUse$$